 Combine that concept with what writer James Clear recently explained on his blog:

-"In the 1960s, a creative performance researcher named George Land conducted a study of 1,600 five-year-olds and 98 percent of the children scored in the “highly creative” range.
-Dr. Land re-tested each subject during five year increments.
+"In the 1960s, a creative performance researcher named George Land conducted a study of 1,600 five-year-olds, and 98 percent of the children scored in the “highly creative” range.
+Dr. Land re-tested each subject during five-year increments.
 When the same children were 10-years-old, only 30 percent scored in the highly creative range.
 This number dropped to 12 percent by age 15 and just 2 percent by age 25.
-As the children grew into adults they effectively had the creativity trained out of them.
-In the words of Dr. Land, “non-creative behavior is learned.” —James Clear
+As the children grew into adults, they effectively had their creativity trained.
+In the words of Dr. Land, “non-creative behavior is learned.”

-Carve out time for your team to reason from first principles before making the decision about what endeavor to focus on next.
+Carve out time for your team to reason from first principles before deciding what endeavor to focus on next.
 Help everyone understand the difference between reasoning from analogy vs. first principles.
 And create a safe space for people to share their ideas and respectfully challenge anything that the group brings up.
 That means focusing on ideas, not on the people who brought them up.
 Begin the meeting by asking a first principles question.
-For example, if you wanted to dramatically reduce the cost of electric car batteries, you might start by asking:
+For example, if you wanted to reduce the cost of electric car batteries dramatically, you might start by asking:

-Or if you wanted to 10x the growth of your software product you might ask: What are the behaviors that our most active power users have in common, that our least active users don’t engage in?
+Or if you wanted to 10x the growth of your software product, you might ask: What behaviors do our most active power users have in common, that our least active users don’t engage in?
 Is there a correlation between those behaviors and activation rates?
 How can we help our new users engage in those behaviors as quickly and easily as possible?
-As you start exploring possible answers, ask your team members why they think that answer is true.
+As you explore possible answers, ask your team members why they think that answer is true.
 Keep digging deeper until you reach one of the following outcomes:

-You can’t do this in every meeting, but you can set aside time to do the “heavy lifting” up front to make sure you’re working on the right projects, and approaching them in ways that will produce 10x results.
+You can’t do this in every meeting, but you can set aside time to do the “heavy lifting” up front to ensure you’re working on the right projects, and approaching them in ways that will produce 10x results.

-Most companies pay lip-service to the idea of innovation.
+Most companies pay lip service to the idea of innovation.
 But when an innovative new project doesn’t pan out, the employee who spearheaded the operation usually receives a demotion, gets let go, or experiences some other negative consequence.
 This sends a clear message to everyone else in the organization: if you want to succeed, don’t try things that might not work.
-And over time, the company becomes more focused on protecting itself from failure than anything else.
-But if you want to succeed wildly, you have to accept that failure is always a possible outcome.
+Over time, the company has become more focused on protecting itself from failure than anything else.
+But if you want to succeed wildly, you must accept that failure is always a possible outcome.

 “If you aren’t experiencing failure, then you are making a far worse mistake: You are being driven by the desire to avoid it.” – Ed Catmull, Pixar

 Former Netscape CEO Jim Barksdale famously said, "If you have facts, present them and we’ll use them.
 But if you have opinions, we’re gonna use mine."
 If you want to foster a 10x culture your team needs to make decisions based on data, not opinion.
-When decisions are made based on opinion, the highest paid person’s opinion always wins.
+When decisions are made based on opinion, the highest-paid person’s opinion always wins.
 And this prevents ideas from even coming up.
-Decision making needs to be depersonalized.
+Decision-making needs to be depersonalized.
 This can be a blow to our egos because we like to think that we know best and that we have great instincts.
-But, like Google PM Ken Norton explains:
+But, as Google PM Ken Norton explains:

 A delightful thing happens when you stop relying on the opinion of the highest paid person in the room and start demanding data: you move faster.
 Rather than arguing for weeks, you test your assumptions and see what works and what doesn’t. —Ken Norton